 The market offers a wide array of carbohydrate gel options, each with its own formulation and flavor profile.
 Some gels also include electrolytes to aid in hydration, further enhancing their benefits.

 Are there specific things that females need to look at?
 Truly, everything that I’ve mentioned above matters to both male and female runners, but yes women have additional hormonal needs to consider.

 Add as noted in multiple places above women over 40 have additional needs that need to be considered.
 Your body more easily loses muscle, doesn’t use carbs as effectively and will absolutely rebel if you underfuel.

 - Step 1 is to ensure you’re eating enough food.
 Too low of an intake is the fastest way to throw things out of whack.
 Your cortisol will increase leading to weight gain though you are working out.

 - Step 2 is to ensure you’re eating high nutrient meals to keep all your vitamin levels on point. (i.e. low vitamin D can mess with energy levels)

-- Step 3 is to support all your activities with something like ActiFem, designed to help balance estrogen, support thyroid function and the immune system.
+- Step 3 is to support all your activities with enough recovery and use supplements for that final boosts.